ethereum/hive/docs/client.md

 After the genesis state, the client should import the blocks from `/chain.rlp` if it is present, and finally import the individual blocks from `/blocks` in file name order.
 The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.
+The client should start even if the blocks are invalid, i.e. after the import, the client's 'best block' should be the last valid, imported block.

 ### Environment